kagkarlsson/db-scheduler/README.md

         .threads(5)
         .build();

-// hourlyTask is automatically scheduled on startup if not already started (i.e. in the db) scheduler.start();
+// hourlyTask is automatically scheduled on startup if not already started (i.e. exists in the db) scheduler.start();
 ```